 Protection of Heirs

-The solution to both of these situations is to leave the money to a living trust where the funds can be spent on behalf of the heirs, but the heirs do not actually receive unfettered access to the funds until they reach a specified age (many people make equal distributions at the ages of 25, 30 and 35) or until the child has proven himself capable of handling the funds.
-The heirs will receive income as they need it for their health, support, maintenance and education, but they may only receive principal under the terms of the trust agreement which could be very generous or very restrictive, whatever the goal of the Grantor is.
+The solution to all of these situations is to leave the money to a living trust where the funds can be spent on behalf of the heirs, but the heirs do not actually receive unfettered access to the funds until they reach a specified age (many people make equal distributions at the ages of 25, 30 and 35) or until the child has proven himself capable of handling the funds.
+The heirs will receive income as they need it for their health, support, maintenance, and education, but they may only receive principal under the terms of the trust agreement which could be very generous or very restrictive, whatever the goal of the Grantor is.